siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 ## Create and use a Premium Storage account for a virtual machine data disk

-This section demonstrates how to create a Premium Storage account using the Azure Preview Portal, Azure PowerShell, and the Azure Cross-Platform Command-Line Interface.
+This section demonstrates how to create a Premium Storage account using the new Azure Portal, Azure PowerShell, and the Azure Cross-Platform Command-Line Interface.
 In addition, it demonstrates a sample use case for premium storage accounts: creating a virtual machine and attaching a data disk to a virtual machine when using Premium Storage.

-### Create an Azure virtual machine using Premium Storage via the Azure Preview Portal
+### Create an Azure virtual machine using Premium Storage via the new Azure Portal

-This section shows how to create a Premium Storage account using the Azure Preview Portal.
+This section shows how to create a Premium Storage account using the new Azure Portal.

-1. Sign in to the [Azure Preview Portal](https://portal.azure.com/).
+1. Sign in to the new [Azure Portal](https://portal.azure.com/).
 Check out the [Free Trial](http://azure.microsoft.com/pricing/free-trial/) offer if you do not have a subscription yet.

-    > [AZURE.NOTE] If you log in to the Azure Management Portal, click your user account name at the top right corner of the portal.
+    > [AZURE.NOTE] If you log in to the old Azure Management Portal, click your user account name at the top right corner of the portal.
 Then, click **Switch to new portal**.

 2. On the Hub menu, click **New**.